Behavioral Health Integration in Illinois.

 BHI-compatible EHRs.

-CCN Health integrates with leading EHR platforms used by Illinois providers.
+Major Illinois health systems like Northwestern Medicine and Advocate Aurora Health use EHR platforms that CCN Health integrates with.
 Each integration includes automated BHI documentation, billing, and clinical workflows.

 PointClickCare